Overview | 2GIS Documentation

 • detailed information about parking lots: capacity, cost, type of access, number of levels

-• detailed information about the building: number of storeys, building material
+• detailed information about the building: number of floors, building material

 The full list of additional information is defined in the API reference.